 Instant Pot Stuffed Pepper Soup

-- 3 brown baby bella mushrooms or white mushrooms – chopped
+- 3 brown baby bella mushrooms chopped, optional

 - 4 cups beef broth low sodium

-- 29 oz diced tomatoes no salt added – see notes
+- 29 ounces diced tomatoes no salt added – see notes

-- 15 oz tomato sauce no salt added – see notes
+- 15 ounces tomato sauce no salt added – see notes

 - 1 cup shredded cheese for topping – optional

-- ½ tsp red pepper flakes or cayenne pepper if preferred
+- ½ teaspoon red pepper flakes or cayenne pepper if preferred